 Jun 18, 2025

-Enhancing Report-Building Efficiency for Power Users
+Enhancing Report Building Efficiency for Power Users

-Designing a bulk filter selection workflow that reduces effort and saves time for BI power users who handle large, repetitive datasets.
+Designing a bulk filter selection workflow that reduces effort and saves time for power users who handle large, repetitive datasets.

 Product Design